-The Public Agencies Governance Framework (PDF, 285 KB) requires all agencies have clearly articulated roles and responsibilities.
+The Alberta Public Agencies Governance Act (APAGA) (PDF, 529 KB) requires all agencies have clearly articulated roles and responsibilities.
 This will occur through formalized mandate and roles documents that describe:

 - the mandate of the public agency